geoff616/blockspring-cli/README.md

 ## Implementation and discussion

-The goal of the gitspring extension is to keep track revisions of the funciton published to blockspring.
+The goal of the gitspring extension is to keep track of revisions to blocks.

-The current implementation checks to see if a config file has been created to determine if a git repo should be the system of record for a blockspring function.
+The current implementation checks to see if a config file has been created in a block's directory to determine if a git repo should be the system of record for a blockspring function.

 The implementation assumes that any changes since the last commit should be discarded when `blockspring push` is called.
 This might not always be the case and could cause work to be lost.